 E) The more intense an emotion is, the less likely for a parent to intervene to control the infant's reaction.

 77.What is the passage mainly about?

-A) The outcomes of negative interactions in infancy

-B)The significance of parental reactions in the early years of childhood

-C) The ways to improve an infant's cognitive functions

-D) The reasons behind the failure of emotional control

-E) Environmental factors putting infants in a negative mood
+- A) The outcomes of negative interactions in infancy - B) The significance of parental reactions in the early years of childhood - C) The ways to improve an infant's cognitive functions - D) The reasons behind the failure of emotional control - E) Environmental factors putting infants in a negative mood angoi

 When the Gaelic nations immigrated en masse to the New World in the 19th century, they took not only their Catholic beliefs but those of their ancestors, and the Halloween night traditions and customs that and been handed down for centuries.
 Until the arrival of the Scots and the Irish, American puritanical beliefs had suppressed the celebration of most festivals, but the Gaels were insistent on keeping their identities.
 North America was hungry for these new immigrants' Halloween night festivities with their colourful costumes, dancing, fireside games and fortune-telling, and it took on a life of its own, spreading across Canada and the US, a fertile ground for a festival seeped in folklore and the supernatural.
 As Halloween traditions became established in America, they also adopted key components such as the pumpkin, a vegetable not native to Europe, candy corn, and the custom of trick-or-treating.
-Companies were quick to cash in on the budding holiday and by the early 20th century, greeting cards, paper decorations and costumes were all available for Halloween.
+Companies were all available for Halloween.
 Quickly the holiday and been repackaged, gift wrapped in orange and black, and was ready to sell back to the nations who inspired it, via television and film.
 By the 21st century, Halloween gained a worldwide fame and just like the folklore and customs that encouraged its creation, the spooky celebration continues to be shaped and evolve, adopting other traditions, from the gothic monsters of literature to horror movie icons.